MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 ## Install or update

+# [Microsoft Installer (MSI)](#tab/azure-cli)

 The MSI distributable is used for installing or updating the Azure CLI on Windows.
-You don't need to uninstall current versions before using the MSI installer.
+You don't need to uninstall current versions before using the MSI installer because the MSI will update any existing version.

-# [Microsoft Installer (MSI)](#tab/azure-cli)

-If you already have Azure CLI installed, the MSI will update any existing version.
 When the installer asks if it can make changes to your computer, click the "Yes" box.

 ### Azure CLI current version